isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2014-07-08-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-SC-on-the-Mutual-Assistance-in-Criminal-Matters-Amendment-Bill.md

 9. The first pertains to removing the Dual Criminality requirement for selected types of assistance.
 We have to calibrate the conditions which must be fulfilled before mutual legal assistance is rendered.
 The current MACMA provisions impose a Dual Criminality requirement for all forms of mutual legal assistance.
 The proposed amendments remove the Dual Criminality requirement for those forms of mutual legal assistance which do not involve coercive forms of assistance.
 These are the types of assistance that neither attract penal consequences for non-compliance nor adversely affect the property rights of individuals.
 The Dual Criminality requirement will be retained for coercive forms of assistance.

 {:start="10"}
-10. Dual Criminality refers to a situation where the foreign offence involves conduct which, if it had occurred in Singapore, would have constituted a serious offence.
-[2] If it concerns conduct that is not listed as a serious offence in Singapore, there will be no Dual Criminality requirement for such conduct.
+10. Dual Criminality refers to a situation where the foreign offence involves conduct which, if it had occurred in Singapore, would have constituted a serious offence. <a href="#offence"><sup>[2]</sup></a> If it concerns conduct that is not listed as a serious offence in Singapore, there will be no Dual Criminality requirement for such conduct.

 {:start="11"}
 11. The general rationale for the Dual Criminality requirement is that a State should not use its powers to promote aims that are at odds with that State’s standards of acceptable behaviour and its view of what constitutes criminal conduct.
 It also protects individuals against the excessive exercise of power by one State in another sovereign State.
 And this is one of the legal safeguards built into the MACMA.

 {:start="12"}
-12. Under the existing MACMA, all foreign mutual legal assistance requests that do not satisfy the Dual Criminality requirement must automatically be rejected.
+12. Under the existing MACMA, all foreign mutual legal assistance requests that do not satisfy the Dual Criminality requirement must *automatically be rejected*.

 {:start="13"}
 13. The international practice of the Dual Criminality requirement varies across States.
 Some States adopt an approach similar to Singapore’s current regime while a few have dispensed with the requirement entirely.
 However, most leading jurisdictions, such as the United Kingdom, the United States, and Canada, have moved towards a more calibrated application of the Dual Criminality requirement.
 In these States, the Dual Criminality requirement still applies but it is confined only to requests involving coercive forms of assistance, for example, search and seizure requests, or requests to confiscate assets.
 The requirement is removed for forms of assistance which do not involve the use of their enforcement powers.